MEDIA CONTACT: Mark E. Brady, Chief Spokesperson, 240-508-7930

 • Persons receiving trick-or-treaters should keep a light on and pick up obstacles that could cause a child to trip and become injured.
 Jack-o-lanterns should be kept clear of doorsteps and landings.
 Consider the possibility of using flashlights instead of candles to light Jack-o-lanterns.
 Keep dogs and other pets away from doors so children will not become frightened.

-- Use battery powered illumination instead of candles at your Halloween celebration, including inside of your carved pumpkin.
+• Use battery powered illumination instead of candles at your Halloween celebration, including inside of your carved pumpkin.